 Unlike the more comprehensive surveys available, the Condition Report does not provide advice or recommendations for when receiving bad survey results.
 Once you’ve obtained the report explaining the possible defects, you are then left without a plan of action.
 For a more informative inspection with a better explanation of how to continue, it’s recommended to conduct a more detailed survey like the Homebuyers Survey or Building Survey.

-If you’re looking for a property survey that is inexpensive yet provides a thorough report of the property’s condition, then the best option would be the Homebuyers Survey and not the Condition Report.
+If you’re looking for a property survey that is inexpensive yet provides a thorough report of the property’s condition, then the best option would be the Homebuyers Survey.
 The Homebuyers Survey provides a much more detailed summary of the risks and defects found allowing you to determine whether or not it’s a worthy investment.

 With the recommendations provided in the Homebuyers Survey, you can make an informed decision when purchasing a property.
 The help and advice that is neglected in the Condition Report are vital to any transaction as it determines whether the asking price is reasonable compared to the cost of repairs required.